Orange-Cyberdefense/reverse-proxy-auth/README.md

 # Authenticating reverse proxy on docker using client certificate authentication

+## What is Reverse Proxy Auth
+**Nginx** can easily be configured to act as a **reverse proxy** in order to externaly expose on the same point different web services hosted internaly.

+To restrict the access to the content hosted behind the proxy, it is possible to require the users to provide a **personal certificate**.
+Using this mechanism, you ensure only **trusted users are allowed** to access protected services.

+This project provides all the tools needed to easily setup and configure the reverse proxy and the client certificates.

 ## 1. Preparation
 This project requires Docker and Docker-compose to be installed.
 The docker-compose.yml file describes the architecture of the project.